LSUHSC-CAIPP-Core-B/DeathScope/README.md

         └── train_yolo_script.py
 ```

-## Method summary
+## Method Summary

-The manuscript describes a two-stage workflow.
+The manuscript describes a two-stage workflow:

 1. Phase-contrast images are processed with a YOLOv8 detector trained on fluorescence-anchored annotations generated with FluoroBoxer.
 2. For full-frame inference, DeathScope uses RMH aggregation: many random overlapping crops are scored independently and merged into apoptosis and necroptosis heatmaps in image coordinates.